anegg0/gr0wing-hugo/content/posts/2014-01-14-befriending-dogs-anger.md

 ## Watch your mental firework

 Anger is like a comet followed by a blazing trail of thoughts.
 This emotion tends to wake up our darkest thinking patterns and it&#8217;s tempting to react on them.
 Just remember that mental agitation is totally harmless as long as you don&#8217;t contribute to it.
-Let thoughts go, don&#8217;t engage in the &#8220;How could he?&#8221; or &#8220;I should have…&#8221; type of questions.
+Let thoughts go, don&#8217;t engage in the "How could he?" or "I should have…" type of questions.
 Just let the chatter happen.

 Serenity is not so much a matter of inner silence, it&#8217;s about how relaxed you can be with your own thoughts.
 Enjoy the inner show, it can&#8217;t harm you if you don&#8217;t take part in it.